NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 ### Ensure ssh Keys Exist

 A ssh key pair is required during cuOpt installation.
 Check to see if you already have a key pair available.
-(A key pair is usually made up of two files having the same name, one of which has the extension *.pub* and one of which has no extension).
+(A key pair is usually made up of two files having the same name, one of which has the extension *.pub* and one of which has no extension)

 ```bash
 $ ls ~/.ssh/